Mahn Nyein Maung

 P'doh Mahn Nyein Maung (ဖဒိုမန်းငြိမ်းမောင်, born c.
 1947) is a Karen politician and former rebel leader.
 He is currently serving as a member of Myanmar's State Administration Council.

-Mahn Nyein Maung was born between 1947 to 1949.
+Mahn Nyein Maung was born between 1947 and 1949.

 Career

 1960s–2020: Activism

 After the 1962 Burmese coup d'état, Mahn Nyein Maung became involved in underground political activism.
 He was arrested in July 1967 and imprisoned in the Coco Islands.
 He escaped in 1970.
 He was recaptured and imprisoned until April 1973, under a general amnesty.
 During his time in jail, he became acquainted with Mahn Aung Kyi, the secretary of the All Burma Karen Organization, who would become his political mentor.

 In 2000, he published a memoir entitled Against the Storm, Across the Sea, describing his prison break from Coco Islands in the 1970s, a feat that earned him the nickname "Burma's Papillon."
 In December 2011, he was sentenced to 17 years in prison for "unlawful association" after being deported by China due to visa issues.
 In March 2012, he was sentenced to life in prison for participating in acts of war against the ruling government, but was released on 19 March via presidential amnesty.
 Mahn Nyein Maung became an admirer of Thein Sein, who had pardoned him.
 Mahn Nyein Maung participated in negotiating the landmark Nationwide Ceasefire Agreement, which was signed by KNU on 15 October 2015.